SystemsApproach/aether-onramp/blueprints/README.md

 to specific versions of the ``AETHER_ROC_UMBRELLA_CHART``.
 Since ROC defines and implements Aether's API, this represents the semantic version of Aether's externally visible interface.
-A limited number of such earlier version will be archived in this way.
+A limited number of such earlier versions will be archived in this way.

 As new Helm Charts are released, they are first tested and certified in OnRamp's ``candidate`` branch before being merged into ``master``.